 Here's a little video I put together that shows it quite well:

-This video had been viewed over two MILLION times!
+This video had been viewed over three MILLION times!

 My Christmas Train Video